Alaza747/4-puppy-raffle-audit/audit-data/report.md

     - [\[I-#\] Inconsistent documentation, which could irritate potential users](#i--inconsistent-documentation-which-could-irritate-potential-users)
     - [\[S-#\] `Refund()` function has no impact on the length of the array which is used to calculate the `totalAmountCollected`, which could lead to manipulation and loss of funds for the contract](#s--refund-function-has-no-impact-on-the-length-of-the-array-which-is-used-to-calculate-the-totalamountcollected-which-could-lead-to-manipulation-and-loss-of-funds-for-the-contract)
     - [\[S-#\] `Refund()` function has no impact on the length of the array, the slots of the array are still "participating in the raffle" and can win the raffle, which would lead to sending the `prizePool` to the 0-address](#s--refund-function-has-no-impact-on-the-length-of-the-array-the-slots-of-the-array-are-still-participating-in-the-raffle-and-can-win-the-raffle-which-would-lead-to-sending-the-prizepool-to-the-0-address)
+    - [\[H-#\] The randomness generator in the rarity calculation part of the `PuppyRaffle::selectWinner()` function is not really random and can be pre-calculated which breaks one of the main functionalities of the protocol](#h--the-randomness-generator-in-the-rarity-calculation-part-of-the-puppyraffleselectwinner-function-is-not-really-random-and-can-be-pre-calculated-which-breaks-one-of-the-main-functionalities-of-the-protocol)
 - [Medium](#medium)
 - [Low](#low)
 - [Informational](#informational)